 120 N Princess St, Shepherdstown, WV

-We stumbed upon “The Little House” as a happy accident while exploring downtown Shepherdstown.
+We stumbled upon “The Little House” as a happy accident exploring downtown Shepherdstown.

 This cottage would have been my dream “play house” as a kid.

-The Little House is 10ft tall Dutch Colonial style child-sized house that was built between 1928-1930.
+The Little House is a 10ft tall Dutch Colonial-style child-sized house built between 1928 and 1930.

 The house is also known as the Florence Shaw Demonstration Cottage because it’s part of a play complex with a miniature dairy barn behind the house nearby.

-Definitely make sure that you take some pictures of people next to and far from the little house to help show the scale of it.
+Make sure you take some pictures of people next to and far from the little house to help show the scale of it.

 Enjoy Fresh Baked Goods at Shepherdstown Sweet Shop Bakery